ETH-NEXUS/civicutils/README.md

 ### Querying CIViC

 CIViCutils leverages the offline cache file of the CIViC database provided by [CIViCpy](https://docs.civicpy.org/en/latest/), which allows performing high-throughput queries to the database.
-Queries can only be gene-based and will return all variants which are annotated in CIViC for each queried gene (only if any exist).
-Three types of identifiers can be handled: `entrez_symbol`, `entrez_id` and `civic_id`.
+CIViCutils handles queries to CIViC through function `query_civic()`; queries can only be gene-based and return all variants which are annotated in the knowledgebase for each queried gene (only if any exist).
+Three types of identifiers are supported: `entrez_symbol`, `entrez_id` and `civic_id`.
 Note that the tpye of gene identifier initially chosen to perform the CIViC query must be selected throughout all the CIViCutils functions applied downstream.
 ```
 from query import query_civic

-# Query list of input genes in CIViC
+# Query a list of input genes in CIViC
 var_map = query_civic(genes, identifier_type="entrez_symbol")
 ```

-Structure of the dictionary returned by the CIViC query (i.e. `var_map`):
+Structure of the nested dictionary returned by the CIViC query (i.e. `var_map`):
 ```
 var_map
 └── <gene_id>